Jarlotee/jarlotee.github.io/_posts/2016-01-09-the-journey-to-build-once.md

 ---
-title:  "The journey to Build Once"
+title:  "The Journey to Build Once"
 date:   2016-01-09 18:23:00
 categories:
 - Continuous Integration